Research group

 Portrait

 Our group is focused on developing new chemical tools to answer fundamental biological questions.
-These tools cover a broad range of applications from modulation of protein-ligand and protein-protein interactions to structure-activity relationship studies.
+These tools cover a broad range of applications from modulation of protein-ligand interactions to visualization of proteins by imaging methodologies.

 Profile

-Design and synthesis of chemical probes for their pharmacological investigation of biological systems
+Design and synthesis of chemical probes for the pharmacological investigation of biological systems

-Small molecules can be used as research tools to investigate protein functions and elucidate molecular mechanisms or to influence signal transduction pathways.
+Small molecules can be used as chemical probes to investigate protein function, to elucidate molecular mechanisms and to influence signal transduction pathways.
 They can also be employed to validate hypotheses from genetic studies such as knock-down- and loss-of-function approaches.
 Moreover, these substances can serve as starting points for new therapeutic approaches and new drugs.

-Goal of our research is the discovery and development of highly active, selective chemical tools for the specific modulation of protein-ligand or protein-protein interactions.
-Taking advantage on these optimized tools, we are in a further step, also investigating the tailored development of fluorescently labeled probes as well as DOTAM-based sensors for imaging and proximity labeling for chemical biology and biomarker applications.
+Goal of our research are the discovery and development of such highly active and selective chemical probes for the specific modulation of protein-ligand or protein-protein interactions.
+Taking advantage on these optimized tools, in a further step, we also aim at the tailored development of fluorescently labeled probes as well as enzyme-responsive sensors in chemical biology and biomarker applications.

 Research Interests